saihgupr/MenuBar/README.md

 - **Threaded MQTT handling**: Non-blocking UI operations
 - **Native macOS integration**: Uses PyObjC for seamless menu bar integration

+## MenuBar Digits (NEW)

+- **Dynamic Text from MQTT: Displays any short text string (e.g., "17°C", "75%", "ON") from a specified MQTT topic directly in your menu bar.

 ## Requirements

 - macOS 10.12 or later